-At SD Law & Associates we are experts in divorce law, including same-sex divorce.
+At SD Law & Associates are divorce attorneys in Cape Town and are experts in divorce law, including same-sex divorce.
 We’ll protect your legal interests, while helping you through this difficult time with sensitivity and empathy.
-If you’re considering divorce and need advice call Simon on 086 099 5146 or email email@example.com.
+If you’re considering divorce and need advice call Simon on 086 099 5146 or email firstname.lastname@example.org.

 - Abusive behaviour – How to Recognise Abusive Relationships

 - Choosing the right divorce lawyer or family attorney in South Africa

 - Divorce and Annulment – What’s the difference?